wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent
 * [20190524] Due to there is no new features in 10.14.5, I will not upgrade.
-Please tell me how it goes if you decide to upgrade!
+Please tell us how it goes if you upgrade!
 * [20190523] Let's take a moment to pay respect to our hero [Hongyu Wu](https://www.polygon.com/2016/7/1/12081430/overwatch-memorial-wu-hongyu-blizzard), heroes never die!
 * [20190522] Updated some minor things in Readme.MD.
 * [20190520] Lenovo announced X1 Extreme 2nd Generation.
 This project is for the 1st generation.